ccatobs/MODBUS/README.md

 of the input register class, "30011/1" or "30011/2" for the leading and trailing byte of the 16 bit register, respectively.
 Furthermore, "30011/30012" or "30011/30014" address the 32 or 64 bit
 broad registers starting at the 12th register.
+Please note that this applies if the registers are in zeroMode = True at the server's configuration.
 A function needs to be defined for input and holding registers that translates the 8, 16, 32, or 64 bits into appropriate values.
 This function is in the form, e.g. "decode_32bit_uint" (see below for a selection):